tomxp411/opcode-table-maker/CSV/Details65C816.md

 two bytes when **m** is 0 (16-bit memory/.A mode.)

 An 8-bit stack push writes data at the Stack Pointer address, then moves SP down by 1 byte.

-A 16-bit stack push moves the stack pointer down 2 bytes.
+A 16-bit push writes the high byte first, decrements the PC, then writes the low byte, and decrements the PC again.

 In Emulation mode, the Stack Pointer will always be an address in the $100-$1FF range, so there is only room for 256 bytes on the stack.
-In native mode, the stack can live anywhere in RAM.
+In native mode, the stack can be anywhere in the first 64KB of RAM.

 ### PHB
 Push Data Bank register.